-The goal of the SGFCP Coordinator will assist the State in decision-making regarding flood hazards and prioritize areas to best focus limited resources.
+The goal of the SGFCP Coordinator is to assist the State in decision-making regarding flood hazards and prioritize areas to best focus limited resources.
 The SGFCP is currently being updated and will utilize digital database and website technologies to provide educational information and public awareness tools on flood risks, flood histories, hydrologic data, mitigation initiatives, a library for flood studies and post-flood reports, and other related information.

-John internally transferred out of his previous role within the Engineering Division, where he managed design projects, including the Royal Hawaiian Groin Replacement and Waikiki Beach Maintenance 2.
+John internally transferred out of his previous role within the Engineering Division, where he managed design projects, including the Royal Hawai'ian Groin Replacement and Waikiki Beach Maintenance 2.